kishaloyhalder/lang-detect/README.md

   The datasets used for the pre-training is included in this dump.
 However if you wish to create a new dataset.
 Please follow the steps.
   1) Download the dump: Follow the instructions given here: https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2735
   2) Placement of data file: Place the downloaded `.gz` files in `./data` directory.
-  3) Create a directory inside `./data` called `extracted`.
-Now run the file `extract_data.py`.
-It would generated 3 files namely, `21_train.tsv`, `21_test.tsv`, `21_val.tsv` if 21 languages are selected in the beginning of the script.
-By default, the script selects first 10K lines (if present) from each language, and keeps 80% in train, and rest in dev, test (10% in each).
-For this assignment, the long documents are broken (delimited by space) into sequences of 10 words and then each is treated as a sample.
+  3) Run the file `extract_data.py`.
+It would generate 3 files namely, `21_train.tsv`, `21_test.tsv`, `21_val.tsv` if 21 languages are selected in the beginning of the script.
+By default, the script selects first 20K lines (if present) from each language, and keeps 80% in train, and rest in dev, test (10% in each).
+The long documents are broken (delimited by space) into sequences of 20 tokens and then each is treated as a sample.
 These values can be changed by modifying the `extract_data.py` file, near the beginning.

 ## Instructions to run

 * Required Data Files:
   1) training/validation/test Files: The code expects to see these files depending on how you want to use them.
-All of them has the identical format.
+All of them have the identical format.
 They have two columns i.e., `text` and `language`, separated by tab (`\t`).
 Each row in these files is a pair of text sample and the ISO 639-1 code for the source language of the sample, separated by tab.

   2) Model Files: The code expects model files if you want to use the pre-trained models.
 It is recommended to use the pre-trained model as much as possible, otherwise the sub-word encoding takes long to populate from scratch.
     * `model_weights.h5`: A serialized pre-trained keras model file.